zook9549/VirtualAssistant/README.md

 ChatGPT drives the conversation between the questions and the answers.
 This is meant to be brief, but you can modify the prompts in the configuration to drive more thorough and robust answers.
 #### Configuration
 1. chatgpt.api.key=_api key for ChatGPT to the conversational chat API_

+### D-ID
+D-ID is what animates a profile picture with the audio to create animated avatar.
+This is an area where I expect to see much better and cheaper alternatives to start emerging.
+The requirements here are:
+1. A decent API
+2. Ability to use an human-based avatar based on a profile picture.
+3. Ability to provide audio directly for the voice OR ability to specify a trained voice model.

+All other offerings I've found doing support #2 and #3 together.

 ## Usage
 ### Setting Up Personas